 - Consider consenting to magistrate judge jurisdiction through the voluntary consent list or under the Direct Assignment of Civil Cases to Magistrate Judges Program.
 Doing so could result in an earlier and firm trial date and faster disposition of the case, which will help the Clerk's Office.

 Doing these simple things in the regular course of your business with the Court would cumulatively result in great savings in time, labor and costs for the Clerk's Office.
-Another way the bar can help the Clerk's Office in a more out-of-the-ordinary manner involves a project our Information Technology (IT) staff would like to undertake to reduce the many hours of staff time it spends each day scheduling and providing training to attorneys on the proper use of courtroom audiovisual equipment to display evidence.
-Our IT staff would like to create instructional videos which would be made available to the bar on our Court's website, and the bar can assist in this effort by providing staff to assist with the recording and editing of a training session.
-If your law office or firm has IT staff with video recording and editing skills who can provide such assistance, please contact John Hermann at (213) 894-5451 or firstname.lastname@example.org .
+Another way the bar can help relates to the proper use of courtroom audiovisual equipment to display evidence.
+Our IT staff would like to create instructional videos which would be made available to the bar on the proper use of courtroom audiovisual equipment to display evidence.
+Our IT staff would like to create instructional videos which would be made available to the bar on the Court's website, and the bar can assist in this effort by providing staff to assist with the recording and editing of a training session.
+If your law office has IT staff with video recording and editing skills who can provide such assistance, please contact John Hermann at (213) 894-5451 or firstname.lastname@example.org .